-When you use this command to change the system MTU or jumbo MTU size, you must reset the switch before the new configuration takes effect.
+When you use this command to change the MTU size, you must reset the switch before the new configuration takes effect.

-Gigabit Ethernet ports operating at 1000 Mbps are not affected by the system mtu command, and 10/100-Mbps ports are not affected by the system mtu jumbo command.
+Gigabit Ethernet ports are not affected by the system mtu command, and 10/100 Mbps ports are not affected by the system mtu jumbo command.
+If you do not configure the system mtu jumbo command, the setting of the system mtu command applies to all Gigabit Ethernet interfaces.